casaDelFuego/2ndtry/README.md

 # Xstate-example
 Demo for a presentation

-Run "npm i" and "npm run dev" to start it
+Run "npm i", "npm i xstate @xstate/react" and "npm run dev" to start it